hexchat/hexchat/share/doc/plugins.md

 	MENU -e0 ADD "FServe/Do Something" "fs action"
 </pre>

-In the example above, it would be recommended to execute _MENU DEL FServe_ inside your _xchat\_plugin\_deinit_ function.
+In the example above, it would be recommended to execute _MENU DEL FServe_ inside your _hexchat\_plugin\_deinit_ function.
 The special item with name "-" will add a separator line.

 Parameters and flags: